Posted on February 21st, 2014

 Type of Litter – Some have perfumes and others have additives to only cover the smell.
 To a cat, these smells can be overwhelming and make the box unwelcoming.
 It is usually a good idea to get unscented litter and sprinkle our Cat Urine Odor Eliminator in the box to eliminate the odor, not cover it up.

 Type of Litter Box – Using the largest box your home can accommodate is the best idea.
 A good rule of thumb is to get a box that is at least twice as long as your adult cat and wide as the cat is long.
 Even though a covered box is nicer to look at, most cats don’t like them and they also trap odors inside making it unpleasant for your pet to enter.
-Cats claws can get stuck in liners when they are digging for a place to relieve themselves and the urine can also seep into the liner, trapping odors in the box.

 These suggestions may take a lot of effort but not only with your cat be happier but you will as well, not having to put up with cat urine odors.
 Remember to pick up Clear the Air’s Cat Urine Odor Eliminator available at all Petco stores or online.